-- Test Report as Information Until [x] Occurrences (then Warnings): Sets the number of test events that will report as Information, after which additional test events will be reported as Warning.
-Set this value to -1 to have test events always report as Information. - Test Report as Warning Until [x] Occurrences (then Errors): Sets the number of test events that will report as Warnings, after which additional test events will be reported as Errors.
-Set this value to -1 to have test events always report as Warnings. - Test Report as Error Until [x] Occurrences (then Abort): Sets the number of test events that will report as Errors, after which additional test events will cause the test to abort.
-Set this value to -1 to have test events always report as Errors. - Abort Report After [x] Occurrences: Sets the number of test events that will be reported before the test aborts. - Test Stop Reporting After [x] Occurrences: Sets the number of verification errors that will be listed in the Test Report before the test stops reporting errors. - Default Black Level: Sets the default black level for the clip.
+The value you provide in Test Report As Warning Until should be greater than Test Report As Information Until value.

+- Abort Report After [x] Instances: Sets the number of test events that will be reported before the test aborts. - Test Stop Reporting After [x] Instances: Sets the number of verification errors that will be listed in the Test Report before the test stops reporting errors. - Default Black Level: Sets the default black level for the clip.
 The values are measured in 8-bit steps (0-255). - Default White Level: Sets the default white level for the clip.
 The values are measured in 8-bit steps (0-255).